-– Online toolbox with mappings & cases of best practice
+– Facilitation tools, mappings & cases of best practice

 – Expert reports on food innovation.

 Ultimo autumn 2019 the Toolbox is released as a categorized and searchable online stand-alone version (white label), so it for the future can be implemented in websites at project partners and stakeholders.

 Tool#01 – The Foodsector Stakeholder Landscape – Here’s our SME

 Tool#02 – The Knowledge Bridging Model – Here’s our options in the innovation funnel

 Tool#03 – Our SME in a valuechain – Mapping our Suppliers, Competitiors, Customers

 Tool#04 – Our SME Journey in SBFOODINNO